learn-co-curriculum/navigating-with-bash-ide/README.md

 ## Use `pwd` To Identify The Current Directory Of Your Terminal

-When you open the IDE, your terminal is open to a particular directory of the file system.
+When you open the IDE, your terminal is opened to a particular directory in the file system.
 When you execute a program or do other work in your terminal, that action happens in the context of a folder, or "directory".